 The Project Management Professional (PMP) exam is hard.
 Anyone who aspires to attain PMP certification should be prepared for the exam.
 Consequently, first-time test takers should also be advised that the PMP certification exam is extremely difficult.

 The exam consists of 200 multiple-choice questions in a period of only four hours.
-The questions are written to be difficult and designed to test your understanding of the subjects and the ability to problem solve.
-Some of the questions are theoretical.
-Some are situational and some require calculations or graph drawing.
+The questions are written for a high difficulty level and are designed to test your understanding of the subjects and the ability to problem solve in real life.
+Some of the questions are theoretical, some are situational, and some require calculations or graph drawing.

 You not only have to understand and remember the PMBOK content in order to answer the exam questions but in many cases, you will have to rely on your experience as a project manager as well.

-Needless to say, this is a difficult exam.
+Needless to say, PMP exam difficulty is guaranteed for most, if not all, PMP aspirants.
 Let’s a look at a few things that make the PMP exam difficult and what you can do to overcome them and pass on your first try.